-Arrival • Join your group as we begin the campus experience at Amherst College, one of New England’s most picturesque and preeminent liberal art schools.
+Arrival • Join your group as we begin the campus experience at Amherst College, one of New England’s most picturesque and preeminent liberal arts schools.
 You and your family are welcome to arrive directly at Amherst College, or our staff is happy to arrange pick ups from the Amherst bus or train station, or nearby Bradley International Airport in Hartford, CT.

-Campus Life • As an Excel student at Amherst College, your day is much like that of any college undergraduate, but with a structure that is appropriate and will keep you busy and engaged throughout your summer.
+Campus Life • As a Pre-College student at Amherst College, your day is much like that of any college undergraduate, but with a structure that is appropriate and will keep you busy and engaged throughout your summer.
 Participate actively in stimulating, seminar-style courses and spend time with like-minded individuals who quickly become good friends.
 Get involved in a host of fun and fascinating activities, from pick-up sports games to college visits to unique course-generated projects.

 A Typical Class Day • Morning seminars meet from 9-11am.
 Make sure you wake up with enough time to spare to grab breakfast at the cafeteria and get ready for the day!
 11am-1pm is the lunch hour, and you might take this time to finish up a group project with classmates before heading to eat.
 Afternoon seminars meet from 1-3pm.
-After that, it’s time for afternoon activities!
+After that, it’s time for afternoon activities.
 Pick between many different options; we might have a badminton tournament on the quad, a T-shirt decorating crew in the dorm lounge, a college visit to a nearby university, or a trip to Puffer’s Pond for a swim.
-Every day offers something different!
+Every day offers something different.
 Community meetings in the late afternoon give you a heads up for activities coming later in the week and allow you to check in with friends and instructors.
 After dinner, spend the evening hours playing capture the flag, attending a concert, cheering on your friends at a coffee house, or engaging in a board game night.
 Don’t forget to check in with your instructor on-duty before lights out.

 College Visits • Several afternoons during the program you can choose a school to visit from a full spectrum of New England colleges.
 In past summers, students have visited Middlebury, Dartmouth, Smith, Williams, and Trinity Colleges, as well as Harvard, Tufts, Brown, Wesleyan, and Yale Universities.
 Visits are generally led by our faculty who are alumni of these colleges.